Dr. Shirley's Web Courses

 - AD 1205

-- Baldwin killed fighting the Bulgarians; Henry becomes second Latin Emperor of Constantinople
+- Baldwin killed fighting the Bulgarians; Henry became second Latin Emperor of Constantinople

 - AD 1206

-- St. Dominic has a vision of the Virgin Mary and she gives him the Rosary
+- St. Dominic had a vision of the Virgin Mary and she gave him the Rosary

 - AD 1210-1645

-- Venetians take Crete and other Greek islands, establish colonies and take control of all the Eastern trade
+- Venetians took Crete and other Greek islands, established colonies and took control of all the Eastern trade

 - AD 1211